top of page

 Your three professional photography guides will help you capture the best photographs of grizzly bears by instructing you before we get to the bears, while in the field (techniques, settings, composition) and helping you with editing while enjoying our luxury lodge stay.

-Our photography guides will ensure you are strategically position to anticipate bear behaviour to ensure you have the best chances to produce the most beautiful shots.
-In addition to extended viewing or flexibility to go between viewing platforms for the photogenic shots vs. just seeing or viewing a grizzly encounter.
+Our photography guides will ensure you are strategically positioned to anticipate bear behaviour and give you the best chances to produce the most beautiful shots.
+In addition to extended viewing, or flexibility to go between viewing platforms for the most photogenic shots versus just seeing or viewing a grizzly encounter.

 This custom, unique access is the secret behind those breathtaking grizzly shots!

-Powell River or Lund is the starting point to British Columbia's best wildlife viewing opportunities and especially during the months of late August to mid October.
-This is the salmon run season and the best season for viewing and photographing Grizzly Bears in and near the Great Bear Rainforest.
+Powell River or Lund is the starting point to British Columbia's best wildlife viewing opportunities, especially during the months of late August to mid October.
+This is salmon run season and the best season for viewing and photographing Grizzly Bears in and near the Great Bear Rainforest.

-You will make your way from Powell River to Toba Inlet where we may witness stellar sea lions, orcas, humpbacks and porpoises and breathtaking seasonal waterfalls cascading down the mountainsides through the rainforest into the ocean inlets.
+You will make your way from Powell River to Toba Inlet where we can witness stellar sea lions, orcas, humpbacks, porpoises and breathtaking seasonal waterfalls which cascade down the mountainsides through the rainforest into the ocean inlets.

 "The Klahoose Territory is one of the most incredibly beautiful places in Canada and on our planet.
 Within Toba Inlet, you will experience the Klahoose cultural way of life, grizzly bears in turquoise waters fishing for salmon and learn photography from world class photographers... all the while staying at the luxury Klahoose Wilderness Resort.